 Well, move over folks; this is our world now.

-By 2025, Millennials will represent 75% of the workforce.
-Here are the things we millennials care about when it comes to work:
+By 2025, Millennials will represent 75% of the active workforce.
+Here are the things we the millennial workforce cares about:

 - identifying with company values